-Annexed by France in 1681 under King Louis XIV, Strasbourg had become a mostly Protestant city during the time of Martin Luther’s Reformation.
+Annexed by France in 1681 under King Louis XIV (r.
+1643-1715), Strasbourg had become a mostly Protestant city during the time of Martin Luther’s Reformation.
 Martin Luther’s teachings, himself being a virulent anti-Jewish crusader, must have been a natural fit in a city that had publicly burned a thousand people.
 An exception was made for Strasbourg regarding the official French policy of expelling Protestants from France, and the city had been allowed to remain Protestant.

 Strasbourg became German again after the Franco-Prussian War in 1871 but was returned to France after World War I. When Germany was set to invade France in 1940, the Jewish population of Strasbourg was quickly evacuated to avoid the inevitable Nazi persecution.
 Maybe the city had finally learned its lesson!

-Illustrative of how contradictory history can be, combing the worst and best of mankind, not long after the St. Valentine’s Day Massacre, the Strasbourg Cathedral was completed in 1439, surpassing the Great Pyramid in Egypt to become the tallest man-made structure in the world at that time and one year after that, Guttenberg invented the moveable-type printing press.
+Illustrative of how contradictory history can be, combining the worst and best of mankind, not long after the St. Valentine’s Day Massacre, the Strasbourg Cathedral was completed in 1439, surpassing the Great Pyramid in Egypt to become the tallest man-made structure in the world at that time and one year after that, Guttenberg invented the moveable-type printing press.

 Today, there are about 16,000 Jews in Strasbourg.
 Shalom!